Yuan-Meng/personal_website/content/posts/newgrads.md

 ## **TL;DR**
 If you want a career in ML nowadays, there are more opportunities in non-tech industries (e.g., banks, insurance, healthcare, consulting, telecommunication, etc.).
 To work as an ML person at a tech company, you likely need to master state-of-the-art models (Research Scientist, Applied Scientist, or Machine Learning Scientist), software engineering (Machine Learning Engineer or Software Engineer, Machine Learning), or both --- the days when data scientists could simply hand an out-of-box model in a Jupyter notebook to an ML engineer to productionize may be gone in tech.

-Increasingly more candidates have exactly the same ML skills (e.g., LightGBM, PyTorch, transformers) on paper --- I think what sets you part is your judgment and hard-won practical skills (e.g., feature engineering, model tuning and evaluation).
+Increasingly more candidates have exactly the same ML skills (e.g., LightGBM, PyTorch, transformers) on paper --- what sets you part is your judgment and hard-won practical skills (e.g., feature engineering, model tuning and evaluation).
+Harsh as it may sound, companies pay you for your ability to navigate through difficult choices, not just the ability to import libraries.

 ## 500 names of ML data scientists 🦄